-EPCC conducts research at the leading edge of High Performance Computing and Data Science, from application performance optimisation to parallel programming models, and from novel hardware to applied machine learning.
+We conduct research at the leading edge of High Performance Computing and Data Science.

 Application performance optimisation and development

 EPCC has a long history of hosting and working with high performance computing systems, from local clusters to the UK national services.
 As a result, we have decades worth of experience optimising and fine tuning scientific applications so they can achieve the best possible performance for the hardware they are using.
 In addition, where necessary develop new, more scalable applications to replace legacy software (e.g. MONC).
 The aim of our applications performance research is to achieve maximum efficiency with the aim to deliver scientific results fast and accurately.